Tour boat with 26 missing in north Japan after distress call

 High waves and strong winds were observed in the area around noon, according to a local fisheries cooperative.
 Japanese media reports said fishing boats had returned to port before noon because of the bad weather.

-The NHK public broadcaster said there was a warning for high waves of up to 3 meters (9 feet) high.
+NHK said there was a warning for high waves of up to 3 meters (9 feet) high.

-According to the operator’s website, the tour takes about three hours and offers the scenic view of the western coast of the peninsula, including the nature and animals such as whales, dolphins and the brown bear.
+According to the operator’s website, the tour takes about three hours and offers a scenic view of the western coast of the peninsula, including the nature and animals such as whales, dolphins and the brown bear.
+The national park is listed as a UNESCO World Heritage site and is famous as the southernmost region to see drifting sea ice.